zdravkov/kendo-docs/api/wrappers/jsp/menu.md

 ### close `String`

-Fires after a sub menu gets closed.
+Fires before a sub menu gets closed.
+You can cancel this event to prevent closure.

+For additional information check the [close](/api/web/menu#events-close) event documentation.

 #### Example
     <kendo:menu close="handle_close">